pragtical/pragtical.github.io/docs/user-guide/plugins.md

 # Plugins

 Pragtical implements many features as plugins.
-By default official releases bundle all language and color plugins for convenience.
+By default, official releases bundle all language and color plugins for convenience.

 Extra plugins can be found on the github [plugins repository] or this website